 - Remove the pan from the heat and allow the fish to cool in the liquid.
 Remove the fish with a slotted spoon.
 Reserve the liquid, which may be needed to bind the fish cakes.

 - Flake the fish into a large mixing bowl, taking care to remove all the bones.
 Pass the mashed potatoes through a sieve or food mill.

 - Add the mashed potatoes, minced garlic, parsley, salt and pepper and combine well together.
 Add the parmesan cheese if desired.

 - Add the beaten egg and bind the mixture.
 If the mixture is too dry add some of the reserved poaching milk.
 If the mixture is too wet and sticky add a little flour.

-- Using floured hands form the mixture into flat cakes.
+- Divide into eight portions.
+Using floured hands form the mixture into flat cakes.

 - Set up 3 bowls, one with flour, one with beaten egg and the other with breadcrumbs.